 \subsection{Bregman divergences}

 When used as a tool for establishing convergence, Lyapunov functions typically measure some sort of ``distance'' between the current state and a target state $\base$.
-For Hessian dynamics, a natural point of departure is the potential function $h$ of the metric $g=\hess h$ that defines the dynamics \eqref{eq:HD}.
-However, since the (game-defined) target state $\base$ is independent of $g$, there is no reason that $h$ itself should be able to serve as a Lyapunov function.
-Instead, we take advantage of the convexity of $h$ and consider the difference between $h(\base)$ and the best linear approximation of $h(\base)$ from $\notbase$.
+For Hessian dynamics, a natural point of departure is the potential function $h$ of the metric $g=\hess h$ that defines them.
+However, since the (game-specific) target state $\base$ is independent of $g$, there is no reason that $h$ itself should serve as a Lyapunov function.
+Instead, taking advantage of the convexity of $h$, we consider the difference between $h(\base)$ and the best linear approximation of $h(\base)$ from $\notbase$.

 Formally, the \emph{Bregman divergence} of $h$ \citep{Bre67} is defined as

 where $h'(\notbase ;\base - \notbase )$ is the one-sided derivative of $h$ at $\notbase $ along $\base - \notbase $, i.e.